Last Updated on May 7, 2026

 What if the Apply button is greyed out?

-Make sure you have actually dragged the partition in the “Move/Resize” window.
-NIUBI needs a “pending operation” before the Apply button becomes active.
+If you cannot click the apply button, make sure you have actually dragged the partition in the “Move/Resize” window successfully.
+NIUBI needs to register a “pending operation” in its queue before the Apply button becomes active and clickable.

 Will this delete my Recovery Partition?

-No, this process simply changes the location of the partition on the disk.
-Your recovery tools will still function normally as long as the process completes successfully.
+No, this process simply changes the physical location of the partition on the hard disk without deleting the contents inside.
+Your Windows recovery tools will still function normally as long as the moving process completes successfully without interruption.

 For additional training resources, check out our online IT training courses.